Gardner tossed, streak ends at 9 as Yankees lose 8-2 to Jays

+TORONTO (AP) — Brett Gardner was at a loss for words to describe his latest ejection.

+That was ironic, considering Gardner insisted he hadn’t opened his mouth before getting tossed.

-TORONTO (AP) — Brett Gardner lost his cool and the New York Yankees lost their nine-game winning streak, beaten by the Toronto Blue Jays 8-2 Friday night.
+Gardner lost his cool and the New York Yankees lost their nine-game winning streak, beaten by the Toronto Blue Jays 8-2 Friday night.

+“Just super frustrating,” Gardner said.
+“Just when you think you’ve seen it all.
+I don’t even know what to say.”

 Teoscar Hernandez homered twice, Danny Jansen hit a three-run blast and Randal Grichuk added a two-run shot.
 Toronto connected three times off homer-prone lefty J.A.
 Happ (9-7).

 Blue Jays rookie Bo Bichette went hitless for the first time in his 12-game career, ending a major league record streak that saw him hit at least one double in nine consecutive games.
-Instead of contributing with his bat, the 21-year-old shortstop bailed the Blue Jays out with his glove, making a run-saving catch on Did Gregorius’ bases-loaded liner to end the fifth.
+Instead of contributing with his bat, the 21-year-old shortstop bailed the Blue Jays out with his glove, making a run-saving catch on Didi Gregorius’ bases-loaded liner to end the fifth.

 Bichette walked and scored in the first, grounded out in the third and fourth and struck out in the seventh.
 His average dropped from .408 to .385.

-Gardner was ejected and had to be restrained from going after home plate umpire Chris Segal in the fourth.
+Gardner was ejected and had to be restrained from going after home plate umpire Chris Segal in the fourth inning.

 Segal called Cameron Maybin out on a third strike that appeared to miss low but was lifted into the strike zone by catcher Danny Jansen.
 Yankees manager Aaron Boone, bench coach Josh Bard and Gardner protested from the dugout before Segal ejected Gardner following another low strike during Mike Tauchman’s at-bat.

+“He just wanted to assume or wanted to take a guess, and he was wrong,” Gardner said of Segal.
+“Then he lied to me about it which was a huge problem, and that’s what made me a little upset.”

-At first, Boone came out alone to argue with Segal.
+At first, Boone came out alone to talk to Segal, who is normally a Triple-A umpire.
 Initially calm when he left the dugout, Gardner soon lost his temper when he learned he’d been ejected and had to be restrained by Boone, Tauchman and crew chief Dan Iassogna.
 Gardner had doubled and struck out earlier in the game.

+“Gardy is as competitive and as fiery as they come,” Boone said.
+“If you’re going to get kicked out of a game you want it to be justified and warranted, so I understand how fired up he was, and I found out how strong he was trying to hold him back.”

+Television replays appeared to show that Maybin, who was seated next to Gardner on the bench, made the comment that led to the ejection.

 Last month at Yankee Stadium, Gardner became upset with the strike zone in a game against Tampa Bay and used the bat to repeatedly pound the bat rack and the underside of the dugout roof.
 Boone took off on a profane rant against the umpire after Gardner was called out on strikes.